Current

 An act respecting early learning & child care

-Brenda gives testimony (starts at 11:43) to the Standing Senate Committee on Social Affairs, Science and Technology with regards to the need to strengthen Bill C 35 by embedding the UNCRPD in the Purpose of the Bill.
-We had the privilege of testifying alongside Krista Carr from Inclusion Canada.
-Our recommendations were not integrated into the bill but we continue to work together to influence disability inclusion in child care across the country.
+Our Board Chair & President, Brenda Lenahan, alongside Krista Carr from Inclusion Canada, appeared as a witness (starts at 11:43) in front of the federal Standing Senate Committee on Social Affairs, Science and Technology with regards to strengthening Bill C 35 by embedding the UNCRPD in the Purpose of the Bill.
+Our recommendations were not integrated into the Bill but we continue to work to influence disability inclusion in child care across the country.

 -